Cinequest Screenwriting Competition

 HOW TO SUBMIT YOUR SCRIPT

 A $5,000 cash prize will be presented to the winning feature-length script.
 Finalists will also get their scripts read by industry professionals.
-Previous industry readers have included: ICM Partners, Lions Gate Films, Happy Madison Productions, Entertainment One, XYZ Films, First Light Films, Lupovitz Productions, Echo Lake Entertainment, and Popular Films.
-(Rules and Information)
+Previous industry readers have included: ICM Partners, Lions Gate Films, Happy Madison Productions, Entertainment One, XYZ Films, First Light Films, Lupovitz Productions, Echo Lake Entertainment, Verve, and Popular Films.
+(Rules and More Information)

 Our short-film script category continues to attract a diverse international pool with a $1,000 cash prize and a future screening opportunity at Cinequest Film & VR Festival for the winning script.
-(Rules and Information)
+(Rules and More Information)

-A $1,000 cash prize will be presented to the winning 60 minute teleplay.
-Finalists will also get their teleplay read by experts from companies like FX Network and PBS.
-(Rules and Information)
+A $2,000 cash prize will be presented to the winning 60 minute teleplay and an opportunity to be read by some of today’s top television studios.
+(Rules and More Information)

 Our 30 minute teleplay category offers writers a chance to showcase what could be the next hit series on TV! $1,000 cash prize to the winner.
-(Rules and Information)
+(Rules and More Information)